 Cherokee Studies Option (American concentration, thesis or non-thesis)

 Located near the center of the Cherokee world, WCU offers unique opportunities to study the historical and contemporary experience of the southeast's largest Native American nation, the Eastern Band of Cherokee Indians (EBCI).
 Our Cherokee Studies track combines a US history Master of Arts (M.A.) degree with interdisciplinary coursework in anthropology, literature, linguistics, and other fields.
 Requires a minimum of 30 semester hours of approved coursework, including 3 hours of HIST 699 for those writing a thesis; HIST 631; 18-21 hours in American history courses; 9 hours in Cherokee Studies concentration or other courses approved by the graduate advisor.

 Public History Option (American concentration)

-This is a non-thesis option designed to prepare students for entry-level positions related to public history.
-It requires the completion of a minimum of 30 semester hours of approved coursework, including: HIST 631 and 688; 9 hours selected from HIST 571, 572, 573, 574; and 15 hours of guided electives exclusive of public history courses.
+This is an option designed to prepare students for entry-level positions related to public history.
+It requires the completion of a minimum of 30 semester hours of approved coursework, including: HIST 631 and 688; 9 hours selected from HIST 570, 571, 572, 573, 574, 575, and 576; and 15 hours of guided electives exclusive of public history courses.